copernicus-mogley/zkav.club/README.md

 Open media, shared memory.

-An on-site media lab where attendees can record conversations and insights in high-quality audio and video, building a diverse, lasting community archive.
+An on-site, volunteer-run media lab where attendees can record conversations and insights in high-quality audio and video, building a diverse, lasting community archive.

 [Read more](/recording-station/).